-What would happen to my accounts if I died without a will?Sites like Twitter and Facebook let a friend or relative remove a dead person's account if they provide a death certificate, says Meena Hart Duerson at the New York Daily News.
+Sites like Twitter and Facebook let a friend or relative remove a dead person's account if they provide a death certificate, says Meena Hart Duerson at the New York Daily News.
 Alternatively, loved ones can turn the deceased's page into a memorial tribute.
 The post-mortem policies of services like Google's Gmail, however, aren't as easy to navigate.
 Sometimes Google allows an authorized representative access to a deceased user's account, but, out of respect for the privacy rights of the dead person, Google doesn't guarantee that access.

 It's much like a traditional will in that "you'll need to appoint someone you trust as an online executor," writes the U.S. government in a blog post.
 Legally empowered to carry out your wishes, "this person will be responsible for closing your email addresses, social media profiles, and blogs after you are deceased."

-Do I really need a social media will?It's a personal decision.
+It's a personal decision.
 But by some estimates, "nearly a half million people with Facebook accounts passed away last year," says Rebecca J. Rosen at The Atlantic.
 Friends and family are often left wondering: Should the account be left open?
 Should it be shut down?
 Should I turn it into a memorial?
 If you care about the answers to those questions, leaving a plan in place allows you to have a say.

 The average person manages as many as 25 passwords at a time, using an average of eight of them on a daily basis.
 But putting that specific information into a legal document can get a bit messy.
 "Formal wills become public," Naomi Cahn, a professor of law at George Washington University, tells The Atlantic.
 So you need to be careful what you include, because if you have a formal social media will that's packed with your passwords, theoretically, anyone in the world can access that information.

-What can I do instead?Perhaps enter into an informal agreement with a close friend or relative.
+Perhaps enter into an informal agreement with a close friend or relative.
 Or you can pay a service like Entrustet, Legacy Locker, or Data to scrub your identity from the internet when you're gone.